Missed detail costs Clarenville woman Roll Up the Rim $100 prize

 "He instantly felt sorry for the miscommunication," Burke said.
 "He said that he was not aware, nor were any of his staff aware.
 And he really wanted to justify me being disqualified by giving me a gift card from his store"

-As of Friday, Burke had not heard from corporate office but did receive a $100 gift card from Burke.
+As of Friday, Burke had not heard from corporate office but did receive a $100 gift card from Weeks.

 While Burke said posting on social media wasn't meant to smear Tim Hortons, she thinks it has affected the company's image.